 A Very Strange Day

 The animation above shows the apparent motion of the Sun across the Mercurian sky at a location where the Sun is on the meridian (halfway between rising and setting) at perihelion.
 It is set for 45 degrees north latitude, so it does not correspond exactly to the Caloris Basin or its antipodes, which are on the Mercurian Equator, and have the Sun overhead at perihelion.
-Unfortunately, there are several problems with the animation, such as (1) it does not bother to show the constant westward motion of the stars, which is three times faster than the Sun's average westward motion, (2) it shows the Sun larger than its actual apparent size, so that the backward motion does not appear to be larger than its diameter, and (3) neither it nor the NASA site it came from bother to explain the details of the various "meters" shown in the diagram.
-If the animation were visible to everyone I would take the time to discuss these problems in detail, but since it is not visible to anyone using an Android device, I am putting off a more detailed discussion until everyone can see the animation.
-(NASA, Mercury Messenger, Carnegie Institution, Applied Physics Laboratory, University of Montana)
+Unfortunately, there are several problems with the animation, such as (1) it does not bother to show the constant westward motion of the stars, which is three times faster than the Sun's average westward motion, (2) it shows the Sun larger than its actual apparent size, so that the backward motion does not appear to be larger than its diameter, and (3) neither it nor the NASA site it came from bothered to explain the details of the various "meters" shown in the diagram.
+If and when I can produce my own version, I will make it more accurate, and include a detailed discussion of everything it shows.

 Why Does Mercury Rotate This Way?